Pineapple guava blossom. Photo: mizpattytoyou under the Creative Commons Attribution License 2.0.

-I’ve become its number one fan; especially because our house sits smack dab in the eye of some major deer country.
-All luscious plants eventually fall victim to these otherwise-lovely-eating-machines.
-Okay, that’s dramatic.
+I’ve become its number-one fan, especially because our house sits smack dab in the eye of some major deer country.
+All luscious plants eventually fall victim to these otherwise-lovely eating machines.
+OK, that’s dramatic.
 Maybe not all plants are devoured; just the ones that I truly want in my yard and garden.

-With the exception of all but the toughest plants, most have to be protected behind fences that are 6′ or taller.
-My brave Pineapple guavas are one of the exceptions.
+With the exception of all but the toughest plants, most have to be protected behind fences that are 6 feet tall or taller.
+My brave pineapple guavas are one of the exceptions.
 They stand proud and challenging right in the face of a bazillion mule deer.

 In the spring the flowers arrive and put on a pretty fabulous show.
 The passion-floweresque blossoms are some of the most interesting I’ve seen.
-Sugary pink petals are pulled back and down over the stem allowing rose red stamens with gold tips to fan out.
-I’m not alone on this one this; bees, butterflies, and birds appreciate them as much as I do.
+Sugary pink petals are pulled back and down over the stem, allowing rose red stamens with gold tips to fan out.
+I’m not alone on this; bees, butterflies, and birds appreciate them as much as I do.

-It’s a simple task to cut the little fruits in half and scoop put the fleshy insides with a spoon.
-I think they have their own flavor, but I’ve heard it described as pineapple-ish, minty-ish, or…like a guava.
+It’s a simple task to cut the little fruits in half and scoop out the fleshy insides with a spoon.
+I think they have their own flavor, but I’ve heard it described as pineapple-ish, minty-ish, or . . . like a guava.

 This is one unfussy plant.
-Still, they have their preferences.
-Pineapple guava does well in zones 8–11.
-They enjoy full sun but if you’re in an area that has extremely hot summers, afternoon shade is necessary.
+Still, it has its preferences.
+Pineapple guava does well in Zones 8–11.
+It enjoys full sun, but if you’re in an area that has extremely hot summers, afternoon shade is necessary.

-Once established, they’re quite drought-tolerant, but you’ll have better fruit if they get a deep watering weekly.
+Once established, these plants are quite drought tolerant, but you’ll have better fruit if you give them a deep watering weekly.
 They’re self-fruitful, but fruit tends to set better if there’s another plant nearby.
 For the most part, pests seem to ignore them as much as the deer.
 (Can this get any better?)

-That’s right, these guys have no problem living in containers, so a small-space garden is a non-issue.
-In fact, even if you have plenty of gardening space to plant in the ground, if you live in a cold zone (where they won’t winter over), you may opt to plant yours in a container so it can be brought indoors during the cold months.
+That’s right, these guys have no problem living in containers, so a small-space garden is a nonissue.
+In fact, even if you have plenty of gardening space, if you live in a cold zone (where they won’t winter over), you may opt to plant yours in a container so it can be brought indoors during the cold months.